 The problem with 'opportunity hoarding'

 A mansion in an exclusive community in California.
-Are people at the top of the economic food chain in this country "hoarding opportunity"?

 When we talk or think about social mobility, we usually mean moving up.
 But there is another side to the mobility equation: someone needs to give up their slot at the top if there's going to be room for other people to move up.

 Richard Reeves, a fellow in economic studies at the Brookings Institution, makes that point in “The Glass-Floor Problem,” his recent opinion piece in The New York Times.